charmainewu/charmainewu.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 1
 ---
-Jiaman is a Ph.D. candidate majoring in Systems Engineering at the University of California, Berkeley.
+Jiaman is an incoming Assistant Professor in the Department of Data Science at City University of Hong Kong (CityUHK).
 She launched investigations on the **Energy Systems** and the **Transportation Systems** through data-driven methods.
 She aimed to understand the urban system by data and deliver reliable results to improve and innovate the urban systems constantly.

 ## Research Interests